ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/inventory.png" description="Ansible Hosts Inventory with Variables" %}

-Each host in the “new_host” group gets a “new_ip” and “new_host” variable, that are passed into my Ansible playbook.
+Each host in the inventory group gets a “new_ip” and “new_host” variable, that are passed into my Ansible playbook.
 In the image above, you see that the static IP address, 192.168.1.50, is given to the first host, and its hostname is pi5.
-Before executing my playbook, I performed the first four Raspberry Pi setup steps manually, just as before.

 ## Ansible Playbooks
 My playbook picks up after step four, automating setup steps five through eight.
 It does this using seven separate Ansible tasks.
 There are hundreds of pre-built Ansible modules available to use in your tasks, whether you need to copy a file, or deploy an application to the cloud.
 Checkout the [Ansible Module index](https://docs.ansible.com/ansible/2.8/modules/modules_by_category.html) to see the complete list.
 These are the seven Ansible tasks in my playbook.